• Skip to primary navigation

 Balti chicken curry on a table with various dishes in the background.

-When you try this recipe for balti chicken, come back and leave a comment below because I would love to know how it went.
+When you try this recipe for Balti chicken, come back and leave a comment below because I would love to know how it went.

 Closeup of chicken curry in a Balti pot.